-The Inflammatory Breast Cancer Program at the Breast Oncology Center at Dana-Farber/Brigham and Women's Cancer Center offers highly specialized evaluation and care for patients with inflammatory breast cancer (IBC), a rare and aggressive form of breast cancer that is frequently difficult to detect and often presents at an advanced stage.
+The Inflammatory Breast Cancer Program at the Susan F. Smith Center for Women’s Cancers at Dana-Farber/Brigham and Women's Cancer Center offers highly specialized evaluation and care for patients with inflammatory breast cancer (IBC), a rare and aggressive form of breast cancer that is frequently difficult to detect and often presents at an advanced stage.

 To refer a patient for diagnosis and treatment for inflammatory breast cancer, call 877-332-4294.

-Our medical, surgical, and radiation oncologists work together in treating patients with IBC, most often with chemotherapy followed by surgery and state-of-the-art radiation therapy.
+Our medical, surgical, and radiation oncologists work together to treat patients with IBC, most often with chemotherapy followed by surgery and state-of-the-art radiation therapy.
 By employing a coordinated, multidisciplinary approach, patients are able to begin treatment quickly, which is essential given the aggressive nature of the disease.
+Our practice is to evaluate patients with newly diagnosed IBC within 3 business days.

 We offer patients opportunities to take part in